 The East African Nile Crocodile (Crocodylus niloticus afrocanus) is the largest freshwater predator in Africa, and the second largest reptile in the world, second to the Saltwater Crocodile (Crocodylus porosus).
+It is a crocodilian.

 The East African Nile Crocodile is dark brown with faded blackish spots and stripes across its back, with a dirty-yellow belly.
 The colour darkens with age.
 It has four short legs, a long powerful tail, and a long snout with sharp teeth.
 They have thick scaly skin.

 It has green eyes.
 Its nostrils, eyes and ears are on the top of the head, so that they can be seen out of the water when the rest of the body is underwater.

 The East African Nile Crocodile has 64-68 sharp, pointy, cone-shaped teeth.
 It it loses a tooth, it can be replaced.
 On each side of the mouth, there are five teeth in the front of the upper jaw (premaxilla), 13 or 14 in the rest of the upper jaw (maxilla), and 14 or 15 on either side of the lower jaw (mandible).

 The enlarged 4th lower tooth fits into a notch on the upper jaw and is visible when the jaws are closed.
 The strength (bite force) of the crocodile is extremely strong.
 It is an opportunistic apex predator, eating anything within its range, such as fish, reptiles, birds, and mammals (including humans).
 They do not need to feed every day.